 These crimes can take several forms but typically begin as an unexpected email to an unsuspecting reader.
 The email usually explains an elaborate situation where goods or money is being held for the benefit of the reader, but where the goods or money can be released if a payment of some kind is made using untraceable means like gift cards, money orders, or foreign wire transfers.
 What ends up happening is that the reader loses out on their hard earned money but receives none of what was promised in the email.

 Another common scam is where goods sold on an Internet site are not what they were purported to be, or are never shipped after payment.
 This can include counterfeit designer goods, or simply the sale of a deceptively described item with the intent to separate well-meaning consumers from their money.
 Very often this is also a federal crime.

 There are multiple ways to fight a case related to cybercrime, but these cases are often highly complex and require a careful professional that has all of the relevant information at their fingertips.
 The presumption of innocence, which requires that the prosecution prove all elements of an offense beyond a reasonable doubt, is ever-present, but there may be defenses built into various laws that only a licensed attorney can adequately advise you of.

 If you have recently been arrested for a Cybercrime or related offense, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Esfandi will hear the details of the case and advise you on the best approach to defend yourself.
 If you wish, a consultation in our office can be promptly scheduled.

 Call Us for a FREE Case Review: 310-274-6529